Bounding the rank of Hermitian forms and rigidity for CR mappings of hyperquadrics: Introduction

 When the target dimension is large, there is less rigidity.
 When both the source and target are spheres, increasing the dimension of the target always adds new CR mappings as long as the dimension is large enough; see \cite{DL:complex}.
 Furthermore, if the source is a sphere and the target is a hyperquadric not equivalent to a sphere, then for large target dimension not only do we always get new mappings, but we get new rational mappings of arbitrarily large degree; see \cite{DL:hermsym}.

 We therefore concentrate on the case when $b,B \geq 1$.
 Baouendi and Huang \cite{BH} proved that if $b=B$, then $f$ must be a linear embedding.
-Later, Baouendi, Ebenfelt, and Huang \cite{BEH:hq} proved that if $B < 2b-1$, then after a change of coordinates $f$ can be written as
+Later, Baouendi, Ebenfelt, and Huang \cite{BEH:hq} proved that if $B < 2b$, then after a change of coordinates $f$ can be written as

-where an arbitrary CR mapping $\psi$ and $0$ are vector valued functions with the right number of components.
-In particular, unless $a=A$ and $b=B$, $f(U)$ is contained in a complex hyperplane.
+where an arbitrary CR mapping $\psi$ and $0$ are vector-valued functions with the right number of components.
+In particular, unless $a=A$ and $b=B$, $f(U)$ is contained in a complex hyperplane, where by a \emph{complex hyperplane} we mean a complex affine manifold of complex codimension one.
 The mapping \eqref{beh:eq} can be written, after an affine change of coordinates, as the identity mapping direct sum an arbitrary CR mapping going into a lower dimensional ambient space.